-Regardless of the firm or your practice area, the fundamental skills can essentially be stripped down to the ability to plan, develop and manage.
-Let me explain what I mean by this.
+Regardless of the firm or your practice area, the fundamental skills can essentially be stripped down to the ability to plan, develop and manage:

 Plan: You need to plan the role you play within the firm, the way in which you can create both tangible and intangible value.
 You need to position yourself to be able to get noticed, win business and be perceived as a lawyer that clients would want to instruct.